10 Canned Foods You Should Always Keep In Your Pantry

 Consider your pantry to be your lifeboat on a sinking ship: stock it up now, and you'll always be safe from high-calorie, expensive takeout—or worse, nothing at all—when you're crunched for time or fresh out of leftovers.

 Being prepared and keeping your pantry stocked with these essential goods will help you pull together healthy, last-minute meals without having to sacrifice on taste or nutrition.
 Here are the best items we always keep in our cupboards (along with our favorite ways to use them).
-And before your next grocery trip, be sure to avoid picking up one of these Unhealthiest Canned Foods on the Planet when you’re stocking up.

 Besides being one of the best high fiber foods, black beans are an extremely versatile tool to keep in your pantry.
 You can heat a can of black beans up to eat alongside rice, throw a can together with some vegetable stock and spices to make black bean soup, or saute up some onions, peppers, zucchini, frozen corn, and mix it all together with enchilada sauce.
 Top with shredded cheddar cheese and you've got yourself a low-carb enchilada skillet!